 How was this calculated?

-Bellevue Utilities hires a public opinion research firm to conduct an annual survey of at least 400 single-family households to assess satisfaction with its collection contractor’s core services and to inform the development of city outreach and education strategies.
+Bellevue Utilities hires a public opinion research firm to conduct an annual statistically valid survey to assess satisfaction with its collection contractor’s core services and to inform the development of city outreach and education strategies.
+The customer survey questions cover the following areas of solid waste services for both single-family and multi-family/commercial sectors: overall satisfaction, collection crew, telephone courtesy, helpfulness of customer service, response time following a request for a new container, and response time following a missed collection.

 Data: